kamil-poncyliusz/twcartography/README.md

 4. Uncheck the maps you don't want in the animation.

-5. Choose frame interval and submit animation with "Create animation" button.
+5. Choose a frame interval.

+6. Submit animation with "Create animation" button.
+When animation is finished, the browser will reload the page.

 Tips:

-- During every frame creation use "Output size" setting to make sure that all frames (created maps) have the same size.
+- Each time you create a frame, turn off "Trim" option and enter a fixed output size to ensure that all frames (created maps) have the same width and height.

 - To choose a right output size, start from the last frame where the world is most expanded.